zukunft/zukunft.com/docs/code_functions_all.md

     \-- add_column
         \-- table -
     \-- dsp_hist
-        \-- user_log_display - for a user log it is always needed to know who wants to seen the log
+        \-- user_log_display - @param array $url_arr the url vars of the calling page for the back link of the undo butt ons
     \-- dsp_hist_links
-        \-- user_log_display - for a user log it is always needed to know who wants to seen the log
-    \-- url_encode
-        \-- back_trace -
+        \-- user_log_display - @param array $url_arr the url vars of the calling page for the back link of the undo butt ons
     \-- 1
         \-- language_list -
         \-- view_link_type_list - @return int the database id of the default view link type